eth-protocol-fellows/cohort-five/projects/focil-geth-and-prysm-poc.md

 ## Project Description

 A randomly selected set of validators forms an inclusion list ($IL$) committee to create and broadcast local inclusion lists.
 The block producer aggregates these lists into a canonical aggregate ($IL_{agg}$), which is included in the block and validated by attesters to ensure block validity.
+More information can be found [here]([FOCIL](https://ethresear.ch/t/fork-choice-enforced-inclusion-lists-focil-a-simple-committee-based-inclusion-list-proposal/19870)).

 ## Specification